-Pediatric Diversity and Inclusion Council
+Pediatric Diversity, Equity, Inclusion and Advocacy Council

 The Johns Hopkins Pediatric Diversity and Inclusion Council is composed of residents, fellows and faculty dedicated to serving those who belong to underrepresented in medicine, sexual and gender minority, disabled and/or any historically marginalized communities.
 We hope to serve these communities through fostering community, personal and professional development and addressing the unique needs of our communities through advocacy and service both within Hopkins and throughout the Baltimore Community We are committed to: